oren/pokemon/slides/Readme.md

 # Breathe

 You are doing great!
-At this point, we know enough to be dangerous!
+At this point, we know enough to be dangerous.

 ---